brouhaha/a2zip/README.md

 Revision B added support for splitting the screen into two windows.

+## Later ZIP interpreters

-Between Revision B and revision F, a substantial rearrangement of the code occurred.
-These and later changes to the v3 interpreter have not yet been analyzed, and are not currently represented here.
+Between Revision B and revision F of the Apple II ZIP interpreters, a substantial rearrangement of the code occurred.
+These and later changes to the v3 interpreter have not yet been fully analyzed, and are not currently represented here.

+The disk I/O routines are derived from RWTS but no longer structured in the same way as RWTS, and are now more tightly integrated with the interpreter.

 ## EZIP